 Another main reason why people enroll in Medicare Advantage plans vs. Medicare Supplement plans: affordability.
 Medicare Advantage plans in Nevada usually have $0 premiums and low out of pocket costs.
 This is not just a trend in Nevada:

 On the other side of the fence, Medicare Supplement plans have monthly premiums on all plans.
 These premiums increase as time goes on based on your age.
-As of March 1st 2021, here are the premiums for men in Northern Nevada on a few Medicare Supplement Plan G rates are used for illustrative purposes so you can estimate the expected costs:
+The grid below outlines illustrative premiums for men in Northern Nevada and how they increase over time.
+These Medicare Supplement Plan G rates are used for illustrative purposes so you can estimate the expected costs:

 For women, rates are a little lower since women are lower risk in their 60’s, 70’s, and 80’s.
 Regardless, the premiums still increase every year.
-As of March 1st 2021, here are the premiums for women in Northern Nevada on a few Medicare Supplement Plan G rates are used for illustrative purposes so you can estimate the expected costs:
+The grid below outlines illustrative premiums for women in Northern Nevada and how they increase over time.
+These Medicare Supplement Plan G rates are used for illustrative purposes so you can estimate the expected costs:

 Getting these extra benefits is one of the main reasons why people choose Medicare Advantage instead of Medicare Supplement plans.
 Good news for you — most Medicare Advantage plans include extra benefits, as seen below.